lyubomir-bozhinov/my-manager-readme/README.md

 ### **Planning & Sprints**
 - **Sprint Planning**: Held every other Monday.
 We focus on estimating well and delivering real value.
 - **Ticket Ownership**: Read every ticket carefully.
 If something’s unclear, raise it early.
 - **If Estimates Go Wrong**: Raise it early.
-We aim to improve accuracy — not push through at all costs.
+We aim to improve accuracy, not push through at all costs.

 ### **Retrospectives**
 - We run these at the end of each sprint.
 Share what didn’t go well, but also suggest how we can fix or improve it.